diana-alamari/DH110-21/assignment08-2021F/readme.md

 ### Wireframe and graphic design element variation [assignment06 + part of 07]

-After investigating user personas, the app's concept was cemented for the low-fidelity prototype to be built.
+Based on the user personas, I created wireframes that provide a basic layout of how the app looks and more importantly, what features will be included for target users (creatives traveling to or residing in Hawaii).